 - Average rainfall: 2.1 inches/54 millimeters

-You'll be packing for cold and wet weather.
+You'll be packing for conditions that tend to be cold and wet.
 Factor in wind chill and you'll immediately understand why your suitcase should be well-stocked with plenty of sweaters, scarves, coats, and warm socks.

 An umbrella and/or a waterproof jacket with a hood is a must in this wet season.
 Buy a sturdy and large umbrella because wind gusts will quickly snap the cheap varieties and small ones will often leave you wet.

 In terms of footwear, you don't necessarily need boots (unless you plan on long walks outdoors or outside the city), but footwear made of waterproof material would be best.
 If you enjoy sporting heels, bring at least one pair of flat shoes for walking as the streets and even metro stairs can be slick from the rain.

 A light pair of gloves will make walking outdoors more comfortable.
 You may also want to think about bringing a small thermos so you can warm yourself with a hot drink while seeing the sights (or waiting outside in the occasional line).

 Enjoy Seasonal Events

 November events, primarily held indoors, will give you a variety of things to do.
 The Paris Autumn Festival or Festival de l'Automne launches the post-summer season highlighting some of the most compelling works in contemporary visual art, music, cinema, and theater.

 November, at the stroke of midnight on the third Thursday, is the time for the release of the year's Beaujolais Nouveau.
 Tastings and release parties celebrating this young wine are held in Paris restaurants and wine shops.